talisma-cassoma/ESP32_cam_streaming_on_html/README.md

 ### Overview

-This project about an underwater drone equipped with intelligent computer vision capabilities.
+This project's about an underwater drone equipped with intelligent computer vision capabilities.
 The drone is able to track objects autonomously, making it a valuable tool for various underwater applications.

  <p align="center">
     <img src="./assets/overview.png" title="D-OceanLab underwater design overview" width="90%"/>